markomil/vilin-numerical-optimization/README.md

  # Vilin
-#### Matlab GUI application for Numerical optimization
+#### Numerical optimization methods - Matlab GUI application

-Vilin is an application for executing and testing different unconstrained optimization algorithms.
+Vilin is an GUI framework for executing and testing different unconstrained optimization algorithms.
 The application contains a library of various test functions with pre-defined starting points.
 A several known classes of methods as well as different classes of line search procedures are covered.
 Each method can be combined with variety of appropriate line search procedures and tested on each test function with a chosen number of parameters.
-Vilin is easily extensible and contains simple API for adding new functions and methods.
+Vilin is easily extensible and contains simple API for adding new functions, methods and line searches.

 To run the application just execute vilin.m.